 Spike Rush

 This is a rapid-fire match.
-It’s the best of seven rounds, with the first team to best four winning the match.
+It’s the best of seven rounds, with the first team to win four winning the match.
 Considering the time players need to commit to other game modes, this is a nice option when you have a few minutes to spare and want to sharpen your skills.

 Unlike in other game modes, you begin a spike rush with all your abilities ready to use.
 Unfortunately, this does not include your ultimate ability.
 But you won’t have to wait long for this, either.
 Ultimate ability regenerates much faster than in other game modes.